-2.1.2.6 Interest and Finance charges
+2.1.3.6 Interest and Finance charges

-Regulation 27 of the UERC Tariff Regulations, 2015 specifies as follows:
+Regulation 27 of the UERC Tariff Regulations, 2018 specifies as follows:

-- "27.
-Interest and finance charges on loan capital and on Security Deposit - (1) The loans arrived at in the manner indicated in Regulation 24 shall be considered as gross normative loan for calculation of interest on loan. - (2) The normative loan outstanding as on 1.4.2016 shall be worked out by deducting the cumulative repayment as admitted by the Commission up to 31.3.2016 from the gross normative loan. - (3) The repayment for each year of the Control Period shall be deemed to be equal to the depreciation allowed for that year.
+"27.
+Interest and finance charges on loan capital and on Security Deposit

+(1) The loans arrived at in the manner indicated in Regulation 24 shall be considered as gross normative loan for calculation of interest on loan.

+(2) The normative loan outstanding as on 01.04.2019 shall be worked out by deducting the cumulative repayment as admitted by the Commission up to 31.03.2019 from the approved gross normative loan.

+(3 The repayment for each year of the Control Period shall be deemed to be equal to the depreciation allowed for that year.
+In case of decapitalization of assets, the repayment shall be adjusted by taking into account cumulative repayment on a pro rata basis and the adjustment should not exceed cumulative depreciation recovered up to the date of decapitalization of such asset.